 BOGOR.
-A Local and Regional Economic Development (LRED) training was conducted from August 27 to 31, 2018 by National Support for Local Investment Climates/National Support for Enhancing Local and Regional Development (NSLIC/NSELRED) in collaboration with Mesopartner (https://www.mesopartner.com/), a knowledge firm that specialises in economic development, competitiveness and innovation.
+A Local and Regional Economic Development (LRED) training was conducted from August 27 to 31, 2018 by National Support for Local Investment Climates/National Support for Enhancing Local and Regional Development (NSLIC/NSELRED) in collaboration with Mesopartner (https://www.mesopartner.com/), a knowledge firm that specializes in economic development, competitiveness, and innovation.

 Facilitated by Mesopartner’s Christian Schoen and Shawn Cunningham, about 30 participants from Ministry of National Development Planning/BAPPENAS, Ministry of Villages, Disadvantaged Regions and Transmigration, Coordinating Ministry for Human Development and Cultural Affairs, Ministry of Home Affairs and 12 Provincial/Municipal/District Development Planning Agency (BAPPEDA) in Gorontalo and Southeast Sulawesi Provinces as well as six BAPPEDA of Responsive Innovation Fund (RIF) working areas have participated the five-day training in Bogor.
 Through the training, Mesopartner created a basic understanding of LRED as a development process and introduced specific instruments and tools to promote LRED in the regions.
 Conducted in an interactive manner, the training enabled the participants to learn actively by applying selected tools in classroom exercises.